Goal of this page:

 – former Yankee catcher Yogi Berra

 A couple centuries later we find Galen (AD 130-200), chief physician to the Roman emperor Marcus Aurelius, recommending massage for gladiators both before and during exercise.
-Galen felt that massage within the context of physical exercise afforded an additional layer of security against fatigue.
-[Certain sports analysts even believe lingering fatigue is a current-day problem that gets expressed mid-season in the NFL, when many players seem to lose their fresh-and-eager dispositions and consequently their sharpness.
+Galen felt that massage within this context afforded an additional layer of security against fatigue.
+Certain sports analysts even believe lingering fatigue is a current-day problem that emerges mid-season in the NFL, when many players seem to lose their fresh-and-eager dispositions and consequently their sharpness.
 For instance, Jim Nance, who was a star running back for the New England (then Boston) Patriots from 1965 to 1971, once commented that his legs usually felt "dead" by the fourth quarter.
-He once had famed trainer Jack Meagher (discussed below) massage his legs right on the field.]
+He once had famed trainer Jack Meagher (discussed below) massage his legs right on the field.

 "If you wait 'til they're exhausted, it's too late.”